 - Before removing the residual water and loosened soils at the end of the Clean cycle, insert a cloth or paper towel between the lower edge of the oven door and the front frame to keep water from spilling onto the front of the range and the floor.

-- Soil baked on through several cooking cycles will be more difficult to remove with the Clean cycle.
+- Soil baked on through several cooking cycles will be more challenging to remove with the Clean cycle.

 Run an additional Clean cycle for stubborn soils.

-affresh® Kitchen Appliance Cleaner and affresh® Cooktop Cleaner may be used to clean the oven bottom, walls and door when the oven has finished the cycle and returned to room temperature.
-If affresh® Cooktop Cleaner is used, it is recommended to wipe out the cavity with distilled water as well.
+affresh® Cooktop Cleaner may be used to clean the oven bottom, walls, and door when the oven has finished the cycle and returned to room temperature.
+If the affresh® Cooktop Cleaner is used, it is recommended to wipe out the cavity with distilled water as well.

 affresh® cleaners are available at many retailers.
 Find one here.